 People called him crazy in the beginning, but Paul had a bold vision for Fair Trade: from his years in Nicaragua, he knew that farmers and workers could learn to navigate the global market and empower themselves on a journey out of poverty.
 He believed that business could become a major force for social and environmental change, creating “shared value” and sustainability with profitability.
 He envisioned a consumer awakening and recognition that everyday purchases can impact the world for the better.
 In short, Paul believed deeply that the FairTrade movement would have a major impact on the world and also help propel a much larger, lasting shift toward Conscious Capitalism.

 Twenty years later, Fair Trade has grown into a widely-known and increasingly mainstream consumer trend that is rapidly approaching an inflection point.
 In 2016, consumer recognition of the Fair Trade Certified label reached 67% and U.S. retail sales of Fair Trade products grew to an estimated $6 billion.
 Paul and his team have enlisted the support of over 1,300 companies, including market leaders like Green Mountain, Starbucks, Nespresso, General Mills, PepsiCo, Whole Foods, Costco, Target and Walmart.
 Fair Trade USA now certifies coffee, tea, cocoa, sugar, coconut, fresh fruits and vegetables.
 Most recently, through groundbreaking partnerships with Patagonia, West Elm and Gap Inc., Fair Trade has begun certifying apparel and home furnishings to improve working conditions and incomes for factory workers.
+In addition, Fair Trade has begun certifying both wild capture fisheries and aquaculture farms to ensure financially stable and sustainable socio-ecological systems, safe working conditions, access to community services, and healthy natural resources for future generations.

 Since its launch, Fair Trade USA and its partners have generated almost $500 million in additional income for farmers and workers in more than 70 countries worldwide, allowing them to keep their kids in school, care for the land and steadily improve their livelihoods.